JerryCuomo/ThinkBlockchain-archive1/README.md

 You should see: *crypto-js*

 ## Chapter Assignments
-1. Goto [How Blockchain Works](https://github.com/JerryCuomo/ThinkBlockchain/tree/main/How%20Blockchain%20Works) and follow the README.md.
+1. Goto [How Blockchain Works](https://github.com/JerryCuomo/ThinkBlockchain/tree/main/How%20Blockchain%20Works) and follow the instructions in the  README.md.
+2. Goto [Cryptocurrency, Bitcoin and Mining](https://github.com/JerryCuomo/ThinkBlockchain/tree/main/Cryptocurrency%2C%20Bitcoin%20and%20Mining) and follow the instructions in the README.md.

 ## Contributing